 Grameen Mittra Model and its Synergies with Improving Demand-Side Efficiencies in Vaccine Delivery

-We see a lot of synergies which can be leveraged by deploying the Grameen Mittras for an effective and efficient vaccine delivery, especially in plugging in the demand side gaps.
+We see a lot of synergies that can be leveraged by deploying the Grameen Mittras for effective and efficient vaccine delivery, especially in plugging in the demand side gaps.

 - Bridging the Awareness and Availability Gap at the final-mile frontier – As Grameen Mittras have strong ties to the community and enjoy the trust of the households through their doorstep delivery of services and consistent community engagement, they are in a unique position to spread awareness about accurate COVID-19 vaccine protocols and availing the efforts of the government to these communities.
 A stronger IEC campaign with collaborative training program with the district-level health officials can also be envisioned to actualize this.